JebBarbas/jebcolors/README.md

 ### npm run build
 Is used to compile all the TypeScript files.

+## npm run pack
+Is used to webpack the files.

+## npm run copybundle
+Is used to copy the "bundle.js" file from dist to test.

 ### npm run buildall
 - First, compiles all the files (this is to update the getfiles.ts files)
 - Then, fetches the gradients (with the compiled file getfiles.js) and creates "uigradients-variables.ts" in src.
 - Compiles all the TypeScript again in the project (principally, the new generated "uigradients-variables.ts" file).
-- Then generates the json and creates "colors.json" & "gradients.json" in test.
+- Generates the json and creates "colors.json" & "gradients.json" in test.
+- Webpacks the files and saves in dist.
+- And finally copies the bundle from dist to test.

 ### npm run release
 Changes the package.json in base of the last git commit (see standard-version).

-### npm run compartir
+### npm run share
 Pushes the git repository and publishes the package to npm.

 ### npm run history